Heroin and pregnancy

 How can you get help to quit using heroin or any street drug?

 Talk to your health care provider.
 She can help you get treatment to quit.
-Or contact:
+Use the Substance Abuse Treatment Facility Locator or call (800) 662-4357.

 Last reviewed: July, 2016